Isoroku Yamamoto

 Isoroku Yamamoto (山本 五十六, Yamamoto Isoroku) was an admiral of the Imperial Japanese Navy (IJN) and the commander of the Combined Fleet during World War II.
 He commanded the fleet from 1939 until his death in 1943, overseeing the start of the Pacific War in 1941 and Japan's initial successes and defeats before his plane was shot down by U.S. fighter aircraft over New Guinea.

 Yamamoto graduated from the Imperial Naval Academy in 1904 and served in the Russo-Japanese War, where he lost two fingers at the Battle of Tsushima.
 He later studied at Harvard University in the United States and was appointed naval attaché to the Japanese embassy in Washington.
 His experiences convinced him that naval power depended on access to oil and industrial capacity, and that Japan thus had little hope to defeat the U.S. in a war.
 He was one of the first naval leaders to conclude that naval aviation and aircraft carriers would play a decisive role in any future conflict.

 In 1936, Yamamoto was appointed navy vice minister, and opposed Japan's alliance with Germany and Italy in the Tripartite Pact of 1940.
 In 1939, he was appointed commander-in-chief of the Combined Fleet, and was tasked with creating a strategy for war with the United States; Yamamoto favored a surprise attack, which was carried out at the start of the war with an attack on Pearl Harbor in December 1941.

 In the early months of the war, the Japanese fleet scored a series of decisive naval victories.
 These gains were halted at the Battle of Midway in June 1942, in which four Japanese carriers were sunk.
 Yamamoto committed to the defense of the Solomon Islands in the Guadalcanal campaign, but was unable to prevent their capture.
 In April 1943, Yamamoto was killed after American code breakers intercepted his flight plans, enabling the United States Army Air Forces to shoot down his aircraft.

 Family background

 Yamamoto was born as Isoroku Takano (高野 五十六, Takano Isoroku) in Nagaoka, Niigata.
 His father, Sadayoshi Takano (高野 貞吉), had been an intermediate-rank samurai of the Nagaoka Domain.
 "Isoroku" is a Japanese term meaning "56"; the name referred to his father's age at Isoroku's birth.

+Isoroku was the 6th son and 7th child of Sadayoshi.
+His mother was Sadayoshi's third wife.
+The three wives were sisters; the first two died young.
+It was common at the time for a widower to marry the younger sister of a wife who died.

 In 1916, Isoroku was adopted into the Yamamoto family (another family of former Nagaoka samurai) and took the Yamamoto name.
 It was a common practice for samurai families lacking sons to adopt suitable young men in this fashion to carry on the family name, the rank and the income that went with it.
 Isoroku married Reiko Mihashi in 1918; they had two sons and two daughters.